LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 about existing solver parameters or write the current Butcher table(s).
-While neither of these would typically be called during the course of solving an initial value problem, they may be useful for users wishing to better understand ARKStep and/or specific Runge-Kutta methods.
+While neither of these would typically be called during the course of solving an initial value problem, they may be useful for users wishing to better understand ARKStep and/or specific Runge--Kutta methods.

 .. cssclass:: table-bordered